DevExpress/testcafe-studio-docs/documentation/guides/organize-tests.md

 **Recorded tests** are tests you record visually or compose from test actions.
 These tests are stored in `*.testcafe` files.
 TestCafe Studio automatically creates a new `*.testcafe` file when you [start recording a test](record-tests/README.md#starting-and-stopping-recording) for a new tested page.

-The `.testcafe` test file can contain one more recorded tests.
+The `.testcafe` test file can contain one or more recorded tests.

 See [Record Tests](record-tests/README.md) for information on how to record tests.